Tutorial: Cross-Namespace Routing with Cilium Gateway API

 In this example, we will consider a fictional ACME company and three different business units within ACME.
 Each of them has its own environment, application and namespace.

-- The recruiting team has a public-facing
+• The recruiting team has a public-facing careers app where applicants can submit their CV.

-app where prospective customers can find out more the ACME product. - The HR team has an internal-facing
+• The product team has a public-facing product app where prospective customers can find out more the ACME product.

-app storing private employee details.
+• The HR team has an internal-facing hr app storing private employee details.

-are both public-facing apps, the Security team approved the use of a shared Gateway API.
+Each app is deployed in its own Namespace.
+Because careers and product are both public-facing apps, the Security team approved the use of a shared Gateway API.
 A benefit of a shared Gateway API is that platform and security teams could control centrally the Gateway API, including its certificate management.
 As mentioned before, this would also reduce the cost of running Gateway API in the public cloud.

-However, the Security team does not want the HR details to be exposed and accessible from outside the cluster and therefore does not approve a HTTPRoute
+However, the Security team does not want the HR details to be exposed and accessible from outside the cluster and therefore does not approve a HTTPRoute attachment from the hr namespace to the Gateway.

 Walkthrough